shanelonergan/shanelonergan.github.io/_posts/2020-05-15-typescript-introduction.md

 ### Any

 The type of any can be used for variables whose values we do not yet know, or if we want to opt out of type-checking.
-This allows TS to be very flexible, but use sparingly, as it eliminates the value added by TS.
+This allows TypeScript to be very flexible, but use sparingly, as it eliminates the value added by TypeScript.

 ### Null and Undefined